The-Mycelium-Network/webworkbook/content/topics/what-is-git/index.md

 ## So, What is Git?

-Git is a distributed version control system (DVCS) that allows you to create a local copy of a remote repository.
-Creating a local copy enables you to create changes without interfering with original project files.
+Git is a Distributed Version Control System (DVCS) that allows you to create a local copy of a remote repository.
+Creating a local copy enables you to create changes without interfering with the original project files.
 Git is great for collaborations, offline work, or even branching off with new or risky ideas.
-A terminal is required to use Git however, there are web hosted versions, such as GitHub and GitLab.
+A terminal is required to use Git however, there are web-hosted versions, such as GitHub and GitLab.

 [Git vs GitHub: What's the difference?](https://www.youtube.com/watch?v=wpISo9TNjfU&ab_channel=IBMTechnology)
 * This video briefly discusses the difference between Git and GitHub/GitLab.

 [Getting Started - What is Git?](https://www.git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F)
-* git-scm.com gives an overall explanation about how Git works.
+* git-scm.com gives an overall explanation of how Git works.

 ### History of Git